Title: Research Professor

 Curriculum vitae: PDF

-Research Interests: Avian influenza virus H5N1 and other influenza viruses (human and animal): detection, isolation, and genetic analysis; Live agent bioaerosol inhalation studies; Cultivation of alga and extraction of oil from alga; Production of biodiesel from algal oils; Respiratory viruses including hantaviruses and Sars coronavirus; Polyomavirus (BKV, JCV, LPV, PyV, SV40) regulatory region structure and function; Molecular and classical diagnostic virology (human and animal); Rodent- and lagomorph-pathogen serology and diagnostic virology; Paramyxovirus detection, isolation, and genetic analysis, and immunogenicity of Canine distemper virus; Development of human and animal virus detection, isolation, and identification methodologies; Determination of whole genomic sequences of various DNA and RNA viruses; Diagnostic (clinical) microbiology (bacteriology, mycology, parasitology, and virology); Reverse genetics of RNA viruses: expression of viral genes and virus production; West Nile virus: detection, isolation, and molecular characterization.
+Research Interests: Detection, isolation, and genetic analysis of arboviruses and respiratory viruses (especially animal and human influenza viruses and coronaviruses); Discovery and genetic analyses of viruses associated with fatal infections in farmed cervids; Aerovirology specializing in the collection of airborne viruses; Stability, spread and decontamination of respiratory viruses on environmental surfaces; Polyomavirus regulatory region structure and function; Molecular and classical diagnostic virology (human and animal); Paramyxovirus detection, isolation, and genetic analysis; Development of human and animal virus detection, isolation, and identification methodologies; Determination of whole genomic sequences of DNA and RNA viruses; Diagnostic (clinical) microbiology (bacteriology, mycology, parasitology, and virology); Reverse genetics of RNA viruses: expression of viral genes and virus production.

-Hobbies: Cooking and dining, playing soccer, scuba diving, hunting, wildlife viewing and attending cultural events
+Hobbies: Cooking and dining, soccer, wildlife viewing, and attending cultural events

 Dr. John Lednicky has broad training and experience in microbiology and molecular biology, and performs both basic and applied research.
 He has worked with various bacteria, fungi, and viruses, some of which are select agents, in a variety of settings that include A/BSL3 laboratories.
-At the University of Florida, he is establishing an aerobiology laboratory for BSL2 and BSL3 work using a nose-only inhalation exposure system to study the effects of respiring aerosolized pathogens.
-Work in the aerobiology laboratory includes mechanisms of pathology by respiratory pathogens, assessments of inhalation threats posed by airborne pathogens, vaccine efficacy/safety studies, and the refinement of air-sampling technologies for the detection of airborne pathogens.
+At the University of Florida, he engages in many multi-disciplinary projects that cover a range in topics, including aerobioogy, virus discovery, and research on the outcomes of inhaled nanoparticles on subsequent respiratory virus infections.

 At his previous job at MRIGlobal, first as Principal Scientist, then as Senior Advisor, he managed and provided technical oversight and guidance for programs involving molecular biology, virology, and microbiology; served as a corporate expert in the area of virology and molecular biology; developed and directed research programs; wrote and reviewed research proposals, technical reports, and presentations; and managed technical aspects, schedules, and budgets of programs.
 While there, he established a ferret model for intranasal and aerosol studies with H5N1 and other influenza viruses.

-His other work includes DNA and RNA virus discovery/characterization, and the reverse genetics of RNA viruses.
-He has isolated and/or detected metapneumoviruses, unusual reassortant influenza A viruses, neurotropic Canine distemper viruses, an arenavirus, and human and murine coronaviruses.
-Recent work includes the genetic characterization of a unique rhinovirus C, and an obscure human polyomavirus.
-The Lednicky laboratory also engineers cells that express specific viral receptors; these cells facilitate the isolation and propagation of the viruses that bind the receptors.
-Finally, the laboratory also evaluates antivirals (synthetic and natural) in-vitro and in animal models.
+His recent work includes detection and/or isolation of metapneumoviruses, unusual reassortant influenza A viruses, neurotropic Canine morbillivirus, an arenavirus, human and murine coronaviruses, the genetic characterization of a unique rhinovirus C and of a unique strain of human polyomavirus.
+The Lednicky laboratory also engineers cells that express specific virus receptors; these cells facilitate the isolation and propagation of the viruses that bind the receptors.
+Finally, the laboratory also evaluates antivirals (synthetic and natural) in-vitro and has the experience to do so in animal models.

 Environmental and Global Health